bigfix/developer.bigfix.com/site/pages/relevance/whatisnew.md

 #### Version 11 Patch 1 Extended Inspectors

-A new client inspector named *user count* was added to support the new "User" metric available for BigFix Workspace licenses.
+Two new client inspectors named *device count* and *user count* were added to support the new "User" metric available for BigFix Workspace licenses.

 For details, see [bes product](https://developer.bigfix.com/relevance/reference/bes-product.html)